marciomonzon/publish-subscribe-rabbitmq/README.md

 - ASP.NET Core 8;
 - RabbitMQ 6.8;

+## Projects
+- CustomerApi: API responsible for publishing the message in the broker;
+- NotificationApi and SalesApi: these are the consumers/subscribed API"s.

 ## How it Works?
 - Customer API (publisher) creates the event and sends to the Broker exchange;
 - RabbitMQ put the messages in the exchange's queues;